CyVerse-learning-materials/discovery_environment_guide/step6.rst

             - **X**

-*Sharing Apps in the Discovery Envionrnment*
+*Sharing Apps in the Discovery Environment*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~